themosis/documentation/controllers.md

 class HomeController extends Controller
 {
-    /**
-     * A books model instance.
-     */
-    protected $books;

     /*
      * Auto-instantiate a App\Books class.
      */
-    public function __construct(Books $books)
+    public function __construct(private Books $books)
-    {
-        $this->books = $books;
+    {}
 }
-}
 ```

-Of course, you may also type-hint any [contract from Laravel](https://laravel.com/docs/5.7/contracts).
+Of course, you may also type-hint any [contract from Laravel](https://laravel.com/docs/contracts).
 If the container can resolve it, you can type-hint it.
 Depending on your application, injecting your dependencies into your controller may provide better testability.

 ### Method injection